davidjbradshaw/iframe-resizer/README.md

 # iFrame Resizer [![Code Climate](https://codeclimate.com/github/davidjbradshaw/iframe-resizer.png)](https://codeclimate.com/github/davidjbradshaw/iframe-resizer) [![Build Status](https://travis-ci.org/davidjbradshaw/iframe-resizer.png?branch=master)](https://travis-ci.org/davidjbradshaw/iframe-resizer)

-This library enables the resizing of same and cross domain iFrames to fit the contained content.
+This library enables the resizing of both same and cross domain iFrames to fit the contained content.
 It uses [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage) to pass messages between the host page and the iFrame and when available [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) to detect DOM changes, with a fall back to setInterval for IE8-10.
 The code also detects resize events and provides functions to allow the iFrame to set a custom size.

 The package contains two minified JavaScript files in the [js](js) folder.
 The first ([iframeResizer.min.js](https://raw2.github.com/davidjbradshaw/iframe-resizer/master/js/iframeResizer.min.js)) is for the page hosting the iFrames.
 It can be called with **native** JavaScript;